Roger Goodell’s NFL Draft Day Headquarters Will Be His ‘Man Cave,’ Which Was Previously ‘Filled With Dolls’

-Roger Goodell has a “man cave” from which he’ll be attending the 2020 NFL Draft, but it wasn’t always football oriented.
-On Thursday morning, the NFL Commissioner revealed his spot for the big event, but he had to remove all of the dolls that once filled the room from one end to the other.
-The coronavirus pandemic has caused this year’s draft to take place from multiple remote locations, and each is unique in its own way.
+Roger Goodell has a “man cave” from which he’ll be attending the 2020 NFL Draft, a room that wasn’t always football-oriented.
+On Thursday morning, the NFL Commissioner revealed his spot for the big event, but first he had to remove all the dolls that once filled the room from one end to the other.
+The coronavirus pandemic has resulted in this year’s draft taking place from multiple remote locations, and each is unique in its own way.

-For the sake of health and well-being, the NFL Draft will not be a gathering of teams and young players looking ahead to their future.
-This year, teams will make selections from their own locations while Goodell will announce each pick from his Westchester County home.
+For the sake of everyone’s health and well-being, the NFL Draft will not be a gathering of teams and young players looking ahead to their future.
+This year, teams will make selections from their own locations, while Goodell will announce each pick from his Westchester County home.

-Early on Thursday, Goodell was a guest on Good Morning America, where he spoke with Robin Roberts about how things will transpire in the draft.
+Early on Thursday, Goodell was a guest on Good Morning America, and he spoke with Robin Roberts about how things will transpire in the draft.
 He will announce each selection from his basement, which has wood paneling and plenty of NFL memorabilia.

 Goodell did let the world know that it doesn’t always look like the dream room of an NFL fan.